-A completed Title XIX Form signed and dated by the client's treating physician must be maintained in the client's medical record.
+A completed Title XIX Form signed and dated by the client's treating physician or allowed practitioner must be maintained in the client's medical record.

-If a two-month rental has expired for infants who are 4 months of age and younger and continued CRM is medically necessary, a submitted prior authorization request on a completed Title XIX Form signed and dated by the client's treating physician (new with each request) must include the following:
+If a two-month rental has expired for infants who are 4 months of age and younger and continued CRM is medically necessary, a submitted prior authorization request on a completed Title XIX Form signed and dated by the client's treating physician or allowed practitioner (new with each request) must include the following:

-- The client has on-going, documented cardiorespiratory episodes (e.g. apnea or dysrhythmia) - A physician interpretation, signed and dated by the physician, of the most recent two-month's CRM data recorded downloads
+- The client has on-going, documented cardiorespiratory episodes (e.g. apnea or dysrhythmia) - A physician or allowed practitioner interpretation, signed and dated by the physician or allowed practitioner, of the most recent two-month's CRM data recorded downloads

-A CRM with or without recording feature (procedure code E0618 or E0619) may be considered for prior authorization for rental or purchase for clients who are 5 months of age and older when submitted with a completed Title XIX Form signed and dated by the client's treating physician (new with each request) for one of the following conditions:
+A CRM with or without recording feature (procedure code E0618 or E0619) may be considered for prior authorization for rental or purchase for clients who are 5 months of age and older when submitted with a completed Title XIX Form signed and dated by the client's treating physician or allowed practitioner (new with each request) for one of the following conditions: